 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

-U.S. exports of merchandise to Israel in 2020 accounted for 16.7% of Israel’s total imports of merchandise from the world.
-The top five U.S. exports to Israel in 2020 included: miscellaneous manufactured commodities (23.9%); computer & electronic products (14.7%); transportation equipment (14.1%); chemicals (10.5%); and machinery, except electrical (8.1%).
+U.S. exports of merchandise to Israel in 2021 accounted for 13% of Israel’s total imports of merchandise from the world.
+The top five U.S. exports to Israel in 2021 included: miscellaneous manufactured commodities (25.5%); computer & electronic products (23.2%); transportation equipment (10.7%); chemicals (8.6%); and machinery, except electrical (7.6%).

-The current scope of infrastructure investment in Israel is lower than comparable countries around the world.
-To address this gap, the Israeli government is currently planning large scale infrastructure projects across almost all industries, and publishes annually the Infrastructure for Growth workplan, a national infrastructure strategy consolidating all projects valued at more than 100 million shekels (~$30 million) that are either in progress, budgeted or approved by the government.
-In 2020, the workplan included 233 projects, valued at ~$67 billion in total, across many industries including: electricity infrastructure, renewable energy, water, transportation, design and construction, and more.
+The current scope of infrastructure investment in Israel is lower than comparable countries.
+To address this gap, the Israeli government is planning large scale infrastructure projects across almost all industries, and publishes annually the Infrastructure for Growth workplan, a national infrastructure strategy consolidating all projects valued at more than 100 million shekels (~$30 million) that are either in progress, budgeted or approved by the government.
+In 2021, the workplan included 240 projects, valued at ~$86 billion, across industries including: electricity infrastructure, renewable energy, water, transportation, and design and construction.
 A significant portion of the projects will be implemented via a public-private partnership model.